Open source drone software startup Auterion lands $10M seed funding

 Soft-launched earlier this year, Auterion has created a fully-managed operating system for commercial drones and in turn wants to help solve the interoperability problem between drones and services in which there is currently no unifying standard.
 Getting the industry to come together around a single standard would also help various companies in the drone ecosystem compete better with DJI, which leads the market by a long stretch.

-“The commercial drone industry is fragmented,” Auterion co-founder and CEO Kevin Sartori tells me.
+“The commercial drone industry is fragmented,” Auterion co-founder and co-CEO Kevin Sartori tells me.
 “Satisfying these heterogeneous commercial applications will inevitably demand a broad portfolio of resources and talents to deliver complex vertical solutions.
 Such complex and complete solutions are difficult for a single vendor to successfully build and deliver.
 Auterion builds the open infrastructure (operating system) so that suppliers, manufacturers, and service companies can respond the demand in the market and build their product and services on top of global standards.”

 A drone operating system runs on the embedded flight controller and on a Linux computer on board of the vehicle.
 The flight controller takes care of the flight performance and payloads (position, attitude, camera control) whereas the more performing Linux computer can run custom third-party apps like obstacle avoidance, flight performance analytics, and take care of data streaming over LTE.
 Auterion’s operating system takes care of both and is able to remotely provide software updates to the embedded flight controller and Linux computer.